n4mlz/Cyrius/kernel/src/loader/DESIGN.md

 - Maps each loadable segment into the target process address space with `USER` permissions derived from ELF `p_flags` (R/W/X).
 Backing frames are freshly allocated via the global frame allocator.
 - Copies file-backed bytes to the mapped region and zero-fills the remaining `p_memsz - p_filesz` portion for `.bss`.
 - Rewrites `syscall` instructions (`0x0f 0x05`) in executable segments into `int 0x80` so we can reuse the existing software-interrupt path until proper `SYSCALL/SYSRET` MSR plumbing is added.
+- Before mapping a new image, any existing mappings in the target segment range are unmapped and frames are returned to the allocator.
+This allows repeated loads in the shared kernel address space without colliding at fixed ELF virtual addresses.
 - Builds a minimal SysV-style stack: `argc=0`, `argv[0]=NULL`, `envp[0]=NULL`, `AT_NULL` terminator.
 The stack pointer is 16-byte aligned before pushing.
 - Segments are initially mapped writable to populate contents, then write permission is dropped if the ELF flags omit it so CR0.WP=1 でもロード時に落ちない。
 - The loader writes directly to user virtual addresses, assuming the kernel shares the active address space with the target process.
 Once per-process address-space isolation is introduced, we will need a staging map (or copy-on-write) path.